blockchainbird/spec-up-migrate/DEVELOPER_INFO.md

   - If missing: created with boilerplate entries (fallback if offline).
   - If present: appended with any missing boilerplate entries, and deprecated lines removed.
 Content is preserved otherwise.
 - `.github/workflows/*`
-  - Created only if missing (never overwrite existing files).
+  - Always overwrite existing files.
 - Root/spec/asset files listed above
   - Created only if missing.
 - Cleanup phase